Do you know Maakouda? Maakouda is a sort of Moroccan potato beignet usually eaten as an appetizer, a side or as a filling in a crusty sandwich.

 I don’t usually go for deep fried foods, I always try to find an alternative to avoid deep frying because health,

-This recipe is the first deep fried recipe on the blog because let's face it, sometimes even fried foods are worth it.
+This recipe is the first deep fried recipe on the blog because let's face it, sometimes fried foods are totally worth it.
 In my opinion the only things that are worth deep frying and eating are all kinds of potatoes (especially sweet potatoes, hello deliciousness!) and calamari (oh, calamari!).
 But I’ve been missing maakouda lately and I have to say, these deep fried little beignets are worth the calories and the time spent on the treadmill.

 They are super fluffy and smooth on the inside and crusty on the outside.
 I love them in a sandwich because it reminds me of my childhood and the holidays spent in Morocco with the family.
 Maakouda in a sandwich is one of the most common street foods in Morocco.
 When we were kids my cousins and I used to buy maakouda sandwiches for less than £1.
 The sandwich usually comes with a spiced harissa and lemony tomato sauce.
 Sooooo good.